oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ### Exploration editor page

-The exploration editor page allows users to create explorations, or lessons, in Oppia.
+### Exploration editor page

+The Exploration Editor is where creators build interactive lessons using cards, interactions, and responses.

+- Access path:
-1. Log in.
+  1. Log in and navigate to the Creator Dashboard (http://localhost:8181/creator-dashboard).

-2. Click the "Create" button on the top right to open the exploration editor.
+  2. Click "Create New Exploration" (or open any existing draft) to launch the editor.
+- Typical workflow: Author cards, configure interactions and feedback, preview, then publish.

 ### Exploration player page